sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 ### Handle non-production events

-The following filter discards events with a custom entity label `"environment": "production"`, allowing handling only for events without an `environment` label or events with `environment` set to something other than `production`.
+The following event filter discards events with a custom entity label `"environment": "production"`, allowing handling only for events without an `environment` label or events with `environment` set to something other than `production`.

-_**NOTE**: `action` is `deny`, so this is an exclusive filter.
+_**NOTE**: `action` is `deny`, so this is an exclusive event filter.
 If evaluation returns false, the event is handled._

 {{< language-toggle >}}